The Real Poop

-It might not seem like much - unless you frame it in the context of how big banks work: They'll exchange $10 billion a day if they can.
-Lotta pennies.
-They add up.
+That may not seem like much...unless you frame it in the context of how big banks work.
+Imagine converting $10 billion a day.
+Now that's a lotta pennies.
+And they do add up.

-The gig inside of an investment bank changes dramatically as you move up the food chain.
-At the lowest level of amoebae are the "analysts.”
-An analyst is typically a financial geek who actually combs her hair (with an honest-to-goodness comb and not just her fingers) and hails from one of a dozen top universities.
-(Clients expect investment bankers to be "best of the best" kind of people - they will pay top dollar for top talent - so if you only have a degree from Podunk U. or a junior college, investment banking ain't a gig for you.)
+As you can probably tell from the leaps in salary, the gig inside of an investment bank changes dramatically as you move up the food chain.
+At the lowest level of amoebae are the analysts.
+An analyst is typically a financial geek who actually combs their hair (with an honest-to-goodness comb and not just their fingers), and hails from one of a dozen top universities.

-The crux of analyst work revolves around grinding.
-No, extensive experience dancing in sleazy night clubs will not help you here.
-"Grinding" in this sense is basically every crappy job task that your bosses and their bosses and their bosses simply don't want to do—they rationalize giving allll of it to you because "it'll be good for you to know how the financial sausage is made in the long run.”
-Their “financial sausage” is the wurst.
+Analyst work revolves around grinding, and no, your extensive dancing experience in sleazy nightclubs will not help you here.
+"Grinding" in this sense is basically every crummy task that your bosses and their bosses and their bosses' bosses simply don't want to do—they rationalize giving allll of it to you because "it'll be good for you to know how the financial sausage is made in the long run."

-Next run: Associate.
-Remember the first three letters in the job title.
-You get to be an associate after being a 2 year analyst and then going to a business school.
-Some 70% of investment bankers came from one of three business schools: Harvard, Stanford and Wharton.
-Columbia fills in a few gigs as well.
-But if you are below those levels in the rungs of biz schools which admitted you, it's going to be hard getting an offer at a top bank unless you graduate into a roaring bull market (when times are boomin', economically speaking) where banks are dying for anyone with a pulse.
-You also get to be an associate if, after your third year as an analyst, the powers-that-be love you and simply want you.
-Hopefully not in any unprofessional manner.
-You want the job, but you don’t want it that way.
+Get your degree from just about anywhere else, and it's going to be hard getting an offer at a top bank unless you graduate into a roaring bull market (when times are boomin', economically speaking) where banks are dying to snatch up anyone with a pulse.
+You also get to be an associate if, after your third year as an analyst, the powers that be love you.
+Hopefully not in an unprofessional manner.

-There is a pecking order and a structure to investment banking that fits the culture.
+There's a pecking order and a structure to investment banking that fits the culture.
 Those workers going into the field tend to be...stiff.
 They want structure.
 They want a clear path to wealth with relatively low risk.
-And they are happy to have to kiss a lot of butt along the way to get there.
+And they're happy to have to kiss a lot of butt along the way to get there.